HewlettPackard/shs-docs/docs/portal/developer-portal/install/post_install_operational_tasks.md

 # Post-install operational tasks

-The firmware must be updated with each new install.
+The HPE Slingshot firmware must be updated with each new SHS install.
 The firmware can be updated using `slingshot-firmware` as provided by the `slingshot-firmware-management` package.

 1. Run `slingshot-firmware query` to query the current version of the software.